danny-fla/Project-Portfilio-2/README.md

 - Select the source tab, the select the branch titled "Main" and in the dropdown menu select the folder titled "Root".
 - Select "Save".

+# Credits

+- Background image was obtained from [fact.net](https://facts.net/)
+- Button styling was inspired from [fdossena.com](https://fdossena.com/?p=html5cool/buttons/i.frag)
+- Images used for quiz questions were obtained from various Google images soucres.
+- Idea to store and retrive information from browser cookies came from my friend Conor.
+- Timer and Countdown functions were inspired from Code Instuite's Slack community.

+# Acknowledgements

+I would like to thank my mentor, Code Instuite's Tutor Support, members of the Slack community for all their help and support throughout the creation of the site.